 Therefore, perseverance is not optional but essential.
 The decisive anchor for endurance and discernment is Scripture, which is God-breathed and fully sufficient to equip believers for every good work.
 The authority of Scripture stands as the final safeguard against deception and the foundation for faithful living.

-Paul continues His final charge to Timothy from imprisonment in Rome, warning Him of escalating moral decay and doctrinal corruption in the last days.
+Paul continues his final charge to Timothy from imprisonment in Rome, warning him of escalating moral decay and doctrinal corruption in the last days.
 These conditions are not merely future but already emerging within the church.
 False teachers are infiltrating households, deceiving the vulnerable, and opposing the truth.
 Timothy ministers in a context where external persecution and internal corruption converge.

 As apostolic leadership fades, the stability of the church depends on adherence to Scripture and faithful endurance amid increasing hostility and deception.